A Unified Survival Benchmark for Temporal Dropout Risk Prediction in Learning Analytics

 \subsection{Dataset}

-The empirical basis for the benchmark is the \textit{Open University Learning Analytics Dataset} (OULAD), which integrates demographic, academic, assessment, and virtual learning environment (VLE) interaction data \cite{Kuzilek2017OULAD}.
-Its continued use across Learning Analytics and Educational Data Mining studies supports its suitability as a benchmark dataset for comparative methodological work \cite{Mihaescu2021PublicDatasets}.
+\begin{sloppypar} The empirical basis for the benchmark is the \textit{Open University Learning Analytics Dataset} (OULAD), which integrates demographic, academic, assessment, and virtual learning environment (VLE) interaction data \citep{Kuzilek2017OULAD}.
+The dataset is publicly available at \url{https://research.stem.open.ac.uk/ouanalyse/dataset/}.
+Direct download at \url{http://schools.stem.open.ac.uk/cdn/files/anonymisedData.zip}.
+Its continued use across Learning Analytics and Educational Data Mining studies supports its suitability as a benchmark dataset for comparative methodological work \citep{Mihaescu2021PublicDatasets}. \end{sloppypar}

-The dataset links administrative and behavioural information: student demographics, course registration records, assessment data, and large-scale traces of online VLE interaction \cite{Kuzilek2017OULAD}.
+The dataset links administrative and behavioural information: student demographics, course registration records, assessment data, and large-scale traces of online VLE interaction \citep{Kuzilek2017OULAD}.
 The central analytical unit is the \textit{enrollment}, defined as the student--module--presentation combination.
-This unit corresponds to the level at which withdrawal is administratively observed and allows the benchmark to represent both weekly risk trajectories and enrollment-level summaries of early engagement \cite{Prenkaj2020SurveyDropout,Rodriguez2023ChileDropout}.
+This unit corresponds to the level at which withdrawal is administratively observed and allows the benchmark to represent both weekly risk trajectories and enrollment-level summaries of early engagement \citep{Prenkaj2020SurveyDropout,Rodriguez2023ChileDropout}.

-The benchmark dataset comprises 32,593 enrollments spanning 7 modules and 4 presentations.
-The observed event rate---enrollments with \textit{Withdrawn} status and a valid unregistration date---is 22.7\%, with the remainder right-censored at the end of their observation window.
+The benchmark dataset comprises 32,593~enrollments spanning 7~modules and 4~presentations.
+The observed event rate (enrollments with \textit{Withdrawn} status and a valid unregistration date) is 22.7\%, with the remainder right-censored at the end of their observation window.